lxndrblz/anatole/README.md

 ### Enabling Series

-You can enable series which allows to split up a huge post into a set of multiple blog posts that are still linked.
-This would also provide a unique link to the full series of blogposts.
+You can enable series, which allows splitting up a huge post into a set of multiple blog posts that are still linked.
+This would also provide a unique link to the full series of blog posts.
 Each individual post in the series will also contain links to the other parts under the heading `Posts in this Series`.

-First we need to enable the `series` taxonomy in the config.
+First, we need to enable the `series` taxonomy in the config.

 ```toml
 [taxonomies]